noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 If you have been given an Azure Pass to complete this lab, you may go to http://www.microsoftazurepass.com/ to activate it.
 Please follow the instructions at https://www.microsoftazurepass.com/howto, which document the activation process.
 A Microsoft account may have one free trial on Azure and one Azure Pass associated with it, so if you have already activated an Azure Pass on your Microsoft account, you will need to use the free trial or use another Microsoft account.

-## Navigating the Solution ##
+## Navigating the Solutions ##

 There are two main top-level directories:

 - **Starting**: This contains _skeleton_ code with parts missing that serves as the baseline for the tutorial.
 You should _start_ here.
 - **Finished**: We have included the _finished_ solution, so that you can examine our take on what the code should look like.
 If you fall behind during the tutorial session, feel free to take code from here and use it in your solution.

-In both, we have created a Solution (.sln) which contains several different projects, let's take a high-level look at them:
+In both, we have created a Solution (.sln) which contains several different projects for Phase 1, let's take a high-level look at them:

 - **ImageProcessingLibrary**: This is a Portable Class Library (PCL) containing helper classes for accessing the various Cognitive Services related to Vision, and some "Insights" classes for encapsulating the results.
 - **ImageStorageLibrary**: Since DocumentDB does not (yet) support UWP, this is a non-portable library for accessing Blob Storage and DocumentDB.